batiste/sprite.js/doc/source/index.rst

 ----------------------------

 A small swipe update the keyboard in the wanted direction and a tap should count as a space button.
-The mouse position and clicks are also updated by the tap ant touch events.
+The mouse position and clicks are also updated by the touch events.

 .. _layer: